TheOdinProject/curriculum/web_development_101/command_line_basics.md

 3. Create a new file called `test.txt` * hint use the `touch` command
 4. Navigate back out of the `test` directory
 5. Delete the `test` directory

-###Exercise 2:
-In this simple exercise you will create a new directory to store the projects you complete for the Odin Project.

-1. Create a new directory named `the_odin_project` in your home directory.
-2. Navigate into this new directory
-3. create another directory in here named `web_development_101`

 That's it, your done with command line basics.